jacklukem/BigSurfixes/README.md

 (credit to ASentientBot for apfs_boot_util to mount the BigSur Data Volume from single user mode)

-Note, if you use my prelinkedkernel fix command directly from BigSur the Preboot Volume mount point is this:
+Note: if you use my "prelinkedkernel fix command" directly from BigSur the Preboot Volume mount point is this:

 /System/Volumes/Preboot/

-I uploaded those scripts to run also directly from BigSur normal booting
+So I uploaded those modified scripts to run also directly from BigSur normal booting.